Connect2IC/connect2ic/README.md

-# Connect 2 IC
+# Connect2IC

-A button to solve all your (auth) problems
+One button to solve all your (auth) problems
 ```
 npm i -S connect2ic
 ```